 Other reasons you might want to pack light include lugging your cases around stations which can add up to a few thousand steps and don’t always have convenient lifts or escalators.

-Ideally, try and choose a bag that measures under 160cm – as I said, this is still a pretty large case.
+Ideally, try to choose a bag that measures under 160cm – as I said, this is still a pretty large case.
 If you’re going nuts with the shopping, then you could always add this to a second smaller bag and carry both.
 The Shinkansen allow two bags per person.

 If you are a big packer, you might also want to look for a larger hotel room.
 Have a look at our guides to hotels with larger rooms in Tokyo, and our other guide to rooms that are bigger than average in Osaka.